 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain five steps a client may go through in the generation of false sexual abuse memories.
+-Name five steps a client may go through in the generation of false sexual abuse memories.

--Explain two of the four factors contributing to your client's creation of a false memory.
+-Name four factors contributing to your client's creation of a false memory.

 -Explain the ethical dilemma in utilizing repressed memories as the basis of your sexual abuse therapy.

 -Explain if your client, who states he or she has been sexually abused, exhibit a predisposition towards, perhaps, codependence.

 -Name three basic tenets of New Age, New Thought, Self Help thinking that can affect your client's false memories of sexual abuse.